 There are a few different types of weight benches, including flat benches which are more affordable and good for beginners, or rack benches for those that want to lift heavy weights.
 You could also select a foldable weight bench which is perfect for the smaller home gym.

 Multi gyms are great choices for home gyms if you are looking for some that can target most of the muslce in your body.
-Perfect for beginners, you can buy them with a range of functions and/or weight stacks, or even try out new Inspire BL1 which uses your own body weight to create resistance.
+Perfect for beginners, you can buy them with a range of functions and/or weight stacks.

 Having your own home multi gym, you can workout whenever and however you want in the comfort of your own home.